 Inheritance tax threshold The limit above which inheritance tax may be payable on an estate; the current threshold is £325,000.

 Intestacy When someone dies without having a valid will.
 The deceased person is then intestate and the estate must be distributed according to set rules of intestacy.

-Joint tenants How spouses or civil partners commonly buy property.
+Joint tenants How spouses or civil partners commonly own property.
 When one dies, the other automatically inherits the whole property.
-Neither of you can leave your home (or a share in it) to anyone else in their will.
+Neither of you can leave your home (or a share in it) to anyone else in your will.

 Lasting power of attorney A legal document in which the donor gives the attorney the power to make decisions on their behalf, either in relation to property and financial affairs or health and welfare.